 The Contemporary Art Gallery presents a major solo exhibition of early work by American artist James Welling.

 Welling emerged as a seminal figure in the “Pictures Generation”, an influential group of artists including Sherrie Levine, Cindy Sherman and Richard Prince.
 Working in New York in the late 1970s and early 1980s, they were acclaimed for their pioneering use of photography and for opening up a new set of questions about art and the nature of representation.
-This exhibition, and the publication that accompanies it, are titled The Mind on Fire to evoke a febrile moment of energy, thought and production from that time.
+This exhibition, and the publication that accompanies it, are titled The Mind on Fire to evoke a febrile time of energy, thought and production from that period.

 Throughout the period of The Mind on Fire, painting remained a resource to Welling; his interest in scale, surface, materiality, tactility and process evolved directly from his engagement with small paintings that preceded his photographic work.
-These qualities came to the fore in the solo exhibitions at Metro Pictures and Cash/Newhouse in New York in 1981, 1982 and 1985, and in theAluminum Foils, Drapes, High Contrast, Gelatin and Tile Photographs.
-These works were frequently contact-printed to gain what Welling described as “a facsimile effect,” involving no enlargement from the negative.
-As Welling stated at the time, “the (small) image convinces me of its truth in a way larger images cannot.”
+These qualities came to the fore in the solo exhibitions at Metro Pictures and Cash/Newhouse in New York in 1981, 1982 and 1985, and in the Aluminum Foils, Drapes, High Contrast, Gelatin and Tile Photographs.
+These works were contact printed to gain what Welling described as “a facsimile effect,” involving no enlargement from the negative.
+As Welling stated at the time, “the (small) image convinces me of its truth in a way larger images cannot“.